APrettyCoolProgram/DotfilesAndGistsEtc/template/projdata/about-this-folder.md

 ﻿# projdata/
+> This file is a placeholder that ensures that the containing folder is included in a source code repositories, and available to a project at runtime.

 Required project data is stored in **projdata/**.

 Project data is static data that is not created or modified by the project.
 Dynamic data that is created or modified by a project should be stored in the **appdata** folders.